-Overall, Betterment is a winner because the client tools are easy to use and the customer service is top notch.
-Betterment offers a Nobel Prize-winning, diversified approach to the markets at far lower prices than those charged by traditional advisors and is our No. 1 rated robo-advisor in 2017.
+Overall, Betterment is a winner because the client tools are easy to use and the customer experience is top notch.
+Betterment offers a Nobel Prize-winning, diversified approach to the markets at far lower prices than those charged by traditional advisors.

 Reink Media Group (RMG) remains committed to providing transparent and unbiased reviews of various financial services and segments, including Robo-Investment Advisors (“RIA’s”).
 Although exempt from registration as an investment advisor under the Investment Advisors Act of 1940, 15 U.S.C. §80b-1, et seq, RMG works tirelessly to ensure compliance with all applicable Security and Exchange Commission rules and regulations for entities which perform reviews and/or receive payments for advertising and solicitation.
 Please be advised that for purposes to this Review, RMG utilized a live account with actual funding which was later closed once the Review’s test period was complete.

 Reviewed by Blain Reinkensmeyer Blain heads research at StockBrokers.com and developed the site's annual review format, which broker executives consider the most thorough in the industry.
 He has placed over 1,000 stock, options, forex, and crypto trades since 2001.

 *Betterment was not included in the latest annual review, as a result this data may not be up to date.